Frequently Asked Questions

 • Electrical potential (−1 to 1 V)

-• Download results as a CSV.
+• Download the results as a CSV file.

 ΔrG° values are reported at 25 °C (298.15 K).